Who is Philip?

 - Program Director, American Friends Service Committee, Fort Wayne, Indiana

-- Bridges Out of Poverty: Strategies for Professionals and Communities, revised 2009, with Ruby K. Payne and Terie Dreussi-Smith
+- Bridges Out of Poverty: Strategies for Professionals and Communities, fifth edition, 2022, with Ruby K. Payne and Terie-Dreussi-Smith, policy section by Eugene K. Krebs

-- Getting Ahead in a Just-Gettin’-By World: Building Your Resources for a Better Life, revised 2012
+- Getting Ahead in a Just-Gettin’-By World: Building Resources for a Better Life, fourth edition, 2020

-- Facilitator Notes for Getting Ahead in a Just-Gettin’-By World, revised 2012
+- Facilitator Notes for Getting Ahead in a Just-Gettin’-By World, fourth edition, 2020

 - Investigations into Economic Class in America, 2010, with Karla M. Krodel